Cyprus tap water: the complete lowdown

 And if your stomach’s really playing up, skip the ice cubs in your drinks (they’re made with tap water, so same story there).

-Should I drink bottled water in Cyprus?
+Should I stick to bottled water in Ayia Napa?

 Well, here’s the thing: